-Figure 7 summarizes repair results for sixteen C programs.
-The 'Initial Repair' heading reports timing information for the GP phase and does not include the time for repair minimization.
-The 'Time' column reports the average wall-clock time per trial that produced a primary repair; execution time is analyzed in more detail in Section 5.3.
+Fig. 7 summarizes repair results for 16 C programs.
+The "Initial Repair" heading reports timing information for the GP phase and does not include the time for repair minimization.
+The "Time" column reports the average wall-clock time per trial that produced a primary repair; execution time is analyzed in more detail in Section 5.3.
 Repairs are found in 357 seconds on average.
-The 'fitness' column shows the average number of fitness evaluations per successful trial, which we include because fitness function evaluation is the dominant expense in most GP applications and the measure is independent of specific hardware configuration.
-The 'Success' column gives the fraction of trials that were successful.
-On average, over 77% of the trials produced a repair, although most of the benchmarks either succeeded very frequently or very rarely.
+The "fitness" column shows the average number of fitness evaluations per successful trial, which we include because fitness function evaluation is the dominant expense in most GP applications and the measure is independent of specific hardware configuration.
+The "Success" column gives the fraction of trials that were successful.
+On average, over 77 percent of the trials produced a repair, although most of the benchmarks either succeeded very frequently or very rarely.
 Low success rates can be mitigated by running multiple independent trials in parallel.
-The 'Size' column lists the size of the primary repair diff in lines.
+The "Size" column lists the size of the primary repair diff in lines.

-The 'Final Repair' heading gives performance information for transforming the primary repair into the final repair and a summary of the effect of the final repair, as judged by manual inspection.
+The "Final Repair" heading gives performance information for transforming the primary repair into the final repair and a summary of the effect of the final repair, as judged by manual inspection.
 Minimization is deterministic and takes less time and fewer fitness evaluations than the initial repair process.
 The final minimized patch is quite manageable, averaging 5.1 lines.

-Of the sixteen patches, seven insert code (gcd, zune, look-u, look-s, units, ccrypt, and indent) seven delete code (uniq, deroff, openldap, lighttpd, flex, atris, and php), and two both insert and delete code (nullhttpd and wu-ftpd).
-Note that this does not speak to the sequence of mutations that lead to a given repair, only the operations in the final patch: a swap followed by a deletion may result in a minimized patch that contains only an insertion.
+Of the 16 patches, seven insert code (gcd, zune, look-u, look-s, units, ccrypt, and indent), seven delete code (uniq, deroff, openldap, lighttpd, flex, atris, and php), and two both insert and delete code (nullhttpd and wu-ftpd).
+Note that this does not speak to the sequence of mutations that lead to a given repair, only the operations in the final patch: A swap followed by a deletion may result in a minimized patch that contains only an insertion.

-While a comprehensive code review is beyond the scope of this article, manual inspection suggests that the produced patches are acceptable.
-We note that patches that delete code do not necessarily degrade functionality: the deleted code may have been included erroneously, or the patch may compensate for the deletion with an insertion.
+While a comprehensive code review is beyond the scope of this paper, manual inspection suggests that the produced patches are acceptable.
+We note that patches that delete code do not necessarily degrade functionality: The deleted code may have been included erroneously, or the patch may compensate for the deletion with an insertion.
 The uniq, deroff, and flex patches delete erroneous code and do not degrade untested functionality.
-The open1dap patch removes unnecessary faulty code (handling of multi-byte BER tags, when only 30 tags are used), and thus does not degrade functionality in practice.
-The nullhttpd and wu-ftpd patches delete faulty code and replace them by inserting non-faulty code found elsewhere.
+The openldap patch removes unnecessary faulty code (handling of multibyte BER tags, when only 30 tags are used), and thus does not degrade functionality in practice.
+The nullhttpd and wu-ftpd patches delete faulty code and replace them by inserting nonfaulty code found elsewhere.
 The wu-ftpd patch disables verbose logging output in one source location, but does not modify the functionality of the program itself, and the nullhttpd patch does not degrade functionality.
-The effect of the lighttpd patch is machinespecific: it may reduce functionality on very long messages, though in our experiments, it did not.
-More detailed patch descriptions are provided in Section 4, above; we evaluate
+The effect of the lighttpd patch is machinespecific: It may reduce functionality on very long messages, though, in our experiments, it did not.
+More detailed patch